tuosuniversity/Vellum/Output/EN/Aware But Stuck/17_Bodys_Language.md

 ### Article 2

-**SEO-Optimized Title:** Beyond the Mat: Tracing the Ancient Roots of Body Awareness in Modern Mindfulness
+ Beyond the Mat: Tracing the Ancient Roots of Body Awareness in Modern Mindfulness

 **Article Body:**